Connect with us!

 SALMON CYCLING CLASSIC

-The second annual Salmon Cycling Classic will be held Saturday, June 29, 2019.
-Get ready to enjoy an epic summer day riding 90K or 60K around the Northern Oregon countryside.
-Early registration ends May 31, 2019.
+The second annual Salmon Cycling Classic was held on Saturday, June 29, 2019.
+Cyclists enjoyed a beautiful day for a 90K or 60K around the Northern Oregon countryside.

 RIDING FOR A CAUSE

-The Salmon Cycling Classic was created to provide support for the upcoming bicycle-pedestrian bridge over the Willamette and raise awareness for other local charities.
-This year our featured organization is Choice Adoptions
+The Salmon Cycling Classic was created to provide support for the upcoming bicycle-pedestrian bridge over the Willamette.

 90K, 60K, free 25K Family Ride.
 All riders have a 9:00 am start time.